M102F courses offered via distance education through CITL

 IMPORTANT ANNOUNCEMENT re Distance Education Courses!

-The M102F Course for the Spring 2015 semester via Distance Education is now open for waitlist registration.
-If you are interested in this course, you should add your name to the waitlist before April 24, 2015.
-This course will not open for REGULAR registration unless the minimum number of students is reached before the waitlist is deactivated on April 24.
+The M102F Course for the FALL 2016 semester via Distance Education is now open for waitlist registration.
+If you are interested in this course, you should add your name to the waitlist before August 18, 2016.
+If the minimum number of registrations is not reached by August 18, then the course will not proceed.
+You can register for this course using Memorial Self-Service.
 You can register for this course using Memorial Self-Service.

 Students can waitlist for this course via the MUN Self-Service.
 When the required minimum number of students have waitlilsted, the registration will open up and students who are waitlisted will be registered.